Mark B. Levin

-Lesley has extensive experience in program development and fundraising, community relations, legislative outreach, hate crimes training, combating anti-Semitism, and Holocaust education.
+Ms. Weiss has extensive experience in program development and fundraising, community relations, legislative outreach, hate crimes training, combating anti-Semitism, and Holocaust education.
 She works closely with the governments and the Jewish communities in the region on the restitution and preservation of Jewish communal property.

-In April 2013, Ms. Weiss served as a member of a U.S. Presidential Delegation to Poland for the 70th Anniversary Commemoration of the Warsaw Ghetto Uprising.
+In April 2013, Ms. Weiss was a member of a U.S. Presidential Delegation to Poland for the 70th Anniversary Commemoration of the Warsaw Ghetto Uprising.
 She was also a member of the U.S. Presidential Delegation to Poland for the opening of the Museum of the History of the Polish Jews in 2014.

-A daughter of a Holocaust survivor, Ms. Weiss accompanied her mother, Irene Weiss to the 70th commemoration of the liberation of Auschwitz in January 2015 and was with her mother, who was a co-plaintiff in the trial of former SS Sergeant Oskar Groening in May 2015 in Lueneberg Germany.
+A daughter of a Holocaust survivor, Ms. Weiss accompanied her mother, Irene Weiss to the 70th commemoration of the liberation of Auschwitz in January 2015 and was a member of the U.S. Holocaust Memorial Museum delegation to the 75th commemoration in 2020.

 Ms. Weiss is a graduate of the Baltimore Institute for Jewish Communal Service (now the Darrell D. Friedman Institute).
-She received a Bachelor of Arts in Jewish Studies from American University, a Master’s Degree in Social Work from the University of Maryland School of Social Work and a Master’s Degree in modern Jewish history from the Baltimore Hebrew University.
+She received a Bachelor of Arts in Jewish Studies from American University, a Master’s Degree in Social Work from the University of Maryland School Of Social Work, and a Master’s Degree in modern Jewish history from the Baltimore Hebrew University.